zlogdanbr/ImageProcessing/README.md

 ## Introduction

-This project is my attempt to blend OpenCV and WxWidgets to re-learn Image Processing and at the time, getting more proficient on both libs.
+This project is my attempt to blend OpenCV and WxWidgets to re-learn Image Processing and at the same time, geg more proficient on both libs.

 There is another project I have here that shares the same code, but uses python, as a sort of make,  to build C++ sources: